Getting Started

 Configuring the modules

 The first time you plug in your Navigator, the module will not respond.
-We need to flash firmware to the keyboard letting it know there’s a pointing device attached.
+We'll need to modify the Voyager's layout, add a Navigator with one of the plus icons, then compile and flash the new layout to the board.

 You’ll do this in Oryx as shown in the gif below.